Class: SC.Binding

 This will create a binding from "MyApp.someController.title" to the "value" property of your object instance automatically.
 Now the two values will be kept in sync.

-To customize a binding, you can use one of the many helper methods defined on SC.Binding like so:
+To customize a binding, you can use one of the many helper methods defined on SC.Binding.
+For example:

 valueBinding: SC.Binding.single("MyApp.someController.title")